mingster/riben.life/web/doc/RECAPTCHA_SETUP.md

 #### Important Notes

+- ⚠️ **The contact form requires an Enterprise key** - it uses `grecaptcha.enterprise.execute()` on the frontend
 - ⚠️ The site key from reCAPTCHA Enterprise is different from standard reCAPTCHA
-- ⚠️ You must use the Enterprise site key if using Enterprise API
+- ⚠️ You must complete verification in Google Console before the key can be used
 - ⚠️ The service account needs proper permissions to create assessments
+- ⚠️ If verification is not completed, you'll see: "您必須先完成 reCAPTCHA 驗證，才能繼續操作"

 ## How It Works